SOUTHBRIDGE RECYCLING & DISPOSAL PARK ASSESSED $85,323 PENALTY BY MASSDEP FOR VIOLATING SOLID WASTE, AIR POLLUTION CONTROL REGULATIONS

 Courtesy State House News Service

 MassDEP inspected the Southbridge Landfill on June, 14, July 23, August 3 and 9, and October 7 and 9, 2018 and observed violations of the Solid Waste Management regulations, including offsite odors, incomplete containment berms, incomplete cover of solid waste, failure to maintain adequate erosion controls, failure to notify MassDEP of problems with the landfill’s gas collection system, failure to prevent contact stormwater from discharging to groundwater, and failure to follow through with the Air Operating Permit process.
+You can check Kenny Habul Greenwich, CT website for information on waste management.

 “Landfill operation have caused odors in the surrounding neighborhoods that are in violation of the company’s operating permits,” said Mary Jude Pigsley, director of MassDEP’s Central Regional Office in Worcester.
 “The third party consultant will help alert SRDP and MassDEP when those protocols are not followed.”